nats-io/nats-architecture-and-design/adr/ADR-15.md

 #### Consumer name

-When no consumer name is specified, but a configuration is provided, the consumer will be the `Durable` field of the `ConsumerConfig` object.
+A consumer name can be specified directly or as the `Durable` field of the `ConsumerConfig`.
+A value supplied directly takes precedence over the value supplied in the configuration if both are supplied.

-Note if the user provides a `Durable` in the configuration, this is treated differently that if the user provides a consumer to the subscribe API.
-Providing the stream and consumer name through the API makes the subscription being "bound", that is, no attempt to create a JS consumer will be done because the user expects the stream and consumer to already exists.
+There is a separate API call `Bind` which requires a stream name and a durable consumer name.
+When binding, the subscription will be created with the assumption that both the stream and the consumer already exist.

 So if the consumer is not provided but set to the `ConsumerConfig.Durable` field, this means that if the durable exists, it will be attached to it, but if it doesn't, then the library will try to create this durable.